MicrosoftDocs/terminal/TerminalDocs/customize-settings/profile-appearance.md

 ### Font axes ([Preview](https://aka.ms/terminal-preview))

-This sets the DWrite font axes for the given font.
+This sets the OpenType font axes for the given font.
+More information on OpenType axes can be found [here](https://docs.microsoft.com/typography/opentype/spec/dvaraxisreg).

 **Property name:** `axes` (defined within the `font` object)